 I thought so.
 Here’s your chance.

 Want to learn more about the perfect social media content mix for legal practices?
-Click here to find out more about collaborating with Ruby Slipper.
+Attend our upcoming Social Media for Lawyers Workshop, or click here to find out more about collaborating with Ruby Assembly.

 Photography: Breeana Dunbar